maxim-nanarov/Vehicle-Hatzerim/README.md

 - how does the code understads that? well, via SQL request that gives
   me the relvent information, and through it I understand if the vehicle
   is availabe.

+### Through the project I learned about myself, and the way I work.

+- How to get the job done when I have the feeling
+  of **burning out**.
+- How fun it can be to come up with new ideas and implement it to the project.
+- allways ask someone who understand little about the
+  project in order to hear other's opinion, it may be
+  a waste of time, but when it's not, it's worth it.
+- in order to move forward I need to set myself a specific
+  goal.
+In order to stay at the needed line of work and
+  progress.